Seattle Dog Bite Lawyers – What to Do After a Dog Bite

 What Is Strict Liability?

-Strict liability is a good law for innocent dog bite victims.
+Strict liability is a good law for dog bite victims.
 Washington State follows a strict liability statute that holds owners accountable when their dog injures someone.
 Strict liability allows a finding of liability (dog owner must pay) without requiring proof of negligence (fault).
 The strict liability statute eases the burden of proof, making it easier for the person bitten to seek compensation for their injuries, pain and suffering, and medical expenses.

 Types of Dog Bite Cases